July 4 traffic expected to break record

 People are also reading…

 Earlier this month, on June 14, Virginia’s average price for a gallon of regular gas set a record at $4.86, according to AAA.
-Tuesday’s average price in the state was $4.70; in Fredericksburg the average price was $4.66.
+Tuesday’s average price in the state was about $4.69; in Fredericksburg the average price was about $4.64.

 AAA compiled a list of best and worst times to travel over the long weekend, based on booking data.